 1963.
 Small octavo, 166pp., self -published by the authors, with an order form bound in that gives the authors' home addresses in Connecticut and Maryland.
 Bound in pale blue heavy wrappers on a white plastic comb binding.
 Uncommon, particularly in the condition of this copy, which is unused and pristine.

 New York: World, 1970.
 Tasha Tudor.
 First Edition.
 Small square octavo, 302pp., arranged almanac style in monthly segments.
-The book is illustrated by Tasha Tudor, with a frontispiece and five other color plates as well as many black and white drawings, both full-page and in the text.
+The book is illustrated by Tasha Tudor, with five color plates as well as many black and white drawings, both full-page and in the text.
 The book is arranged in month-by-month chapters, each with birthstones, flowers, birds and recipes for a specific time of the year.
-A very fine copy in aquamarine cloth stamped gilt, and a faultless dustjacket.
-As new.
+A very fine copy in aquamarine cloth stamped gilt, and a fine dustjacket.

 Cleveland: World, 1968.
 Tasha Tudor.
 First printing, so stated.
 Small square octavo, 192pp., with 16 color illustrations and other b/w drawings by Tasha Tudor to illustrate special occasion menus -- New Year's Day, birthdays and anniversaries, picnics, Thanksgiving and Christmas and other occasions for feasts.
 A perennial favorite, possibly for the excelllent recipes using ingredients one has.
 Very fine in terra cotta cloth stamped gilt and two (yes, two) faultless dustjackets.
 As new.

 Montclair, NJ: Montclair Historical Society, 1974.
 First edition.
 Oblong octavo, 52pp.
 "Being a collection of sixty favourites and including a proper collation and supper menu / a guide to open hearth and bee hive oven cookery / prepared in the 18th century manner and adapted for twentieth century use / compiled and illustrated by Amy Hatrak, Francis Mills, Elizabeth Shull, Sally Williams.
 Printed on tan paper and illustrated with drawings of early kitchen implements used today.
 Bound in heavy printed wrappers showing a reproduction of indigo homespun window hangings used in the Israel Crane House kitchen in Montclair.
 Fine.